-- 1. The same date as your initial coverage date; and - 2.
-The date we approve the addition of any new Member.
+- 1. The same date as your initial coverage date; or the earliest of the following: - 2.
+The date we approve the addition of any new Member; or - 3.
+The date of birth in the case of a newborn child properly enrolled in coverage; or - 4.
+The date a child is placed in the home for purposes of adoption when properly enrolled in coverage.